BroadbandForum/obbaa/docs/installing/sim/onu/index.md

 **Connect with pOLT simulator**

-After the ONU simulator is on place, set the connection in the pOLT simulator.\
+After the ONU simulator is in place, set the connection in the pOLT simulator.\
 If the pOLT simulator is not yet running, launch it.